RTBRuhan/RTBRuhan/README.md

 ## Existential crisis mode activated!
 Help!

-- 🌱 I’m currently doing my C.M.T
-- 👯 Interested to colaborate on Fun projects
+- 👯 Interested to collaborate on Fun projects
 - 🥅 Current Goals: Learn more

 ### Connect with me: